w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 ![Federation](./img/svg7.svg)

-The size of the block pool is limited by the memory size of the NN
+The size of the block pool is limited by the memory size of the NN.

-* May incur in scaling issues on very large clusters with many files
+* May incur scaling issues on very large clusters with many files

 Solution: configure additional NNs